jgolec0323/Big-Data-Analytics/README.md

 - Removed numbers, usernames, and IP addresses.
 - Removed stop words (e.g. “and”, “or”, “the”, “that”, etc.)

+## Exploratory Analysis

 ### Feature Generation

-Term Frequency - Inverse Document
+TF-IDF (Term Frequency - Inverse Document Frequency)

-## Exploratory Analysis
+The term frequency is the frequency of a word in each comment string.
+The Inverse data frequency is the weight of all words across all comments in the data (i.e. rare words have a high IDF score).
+Simply, TF-IDF values are associated with words with significance.
+This function allows the collection of comment strings to be transformed into a numeric vector.

 ## Modeling

+Multi-label classificiation

+Models: